cs1302uga/cs1302-ce20/README.md

      provided with this exercise.
 To use these local files in your `ImageView`, you can use a relative `file:` URL, e.g., `file:resources/image.png` -- this will only work if resources is in the present working directory when the app is run.

-   * The `Button` objects are NOT required to grow with their enclosing containers.
-The screenshot may suggest otherwise.

    * The stage should NOT be resizable by the user via dragging the window corner.

 1. Update your code so that it has the same scene graph and visual